 Make It Well-Written

 Posts need to demonstrate good command of language, grammar, punctuation, clarity, style and tone.
 Run your content through a spell check and try to catch all the typos.
 Edit your post well, and rewrite it a few times.
 It’s a good idea to set your post aside for a day or two and come back to it with fresh eyes.
 Focus on high-quality content that offers a lot of value for readers.
-We prefer posts of at least 1000 words (but will consider shorter articles).
+Posts of about 1500 words seem to be the sweet spot (shorter articles can work well too but should be at least 800 words).

 Have a well-rounded wrap-up: the conclusion is one of the most neglected areas post writing.
 End your post well and summarize in a way that encourages conversation and commentary.